The QATSPY Golfer’s Sports Page: Golf Swing Tips

 The golfer’s adrenaline is similar to the elixir that Dr. Jekyll created in his lab that turned him into My.
 Hyde.
 If you don’t create adrenaline during your practice session or golf lessons, you’re leaving out a key component in your preparation for your golf game.

 Using Adrenaline to Fuel Your DMZ

-Adrenaline can either fuel or flood the golfer’s DMZ game, the golfer’s subconscious mind.
+Adrenaline can either fuel or flood effect on the golfer’s DMZ game, the golfer’s subconscious mind.
 Adrenaline can either create a mental edge for the golfer to perform IN THE ZONE, The DMZ, or flood the golfer’s mind with confusion and distraction.
-When you are standing over a series of five golf shots in the 405- Training Drill self-coaching forum, you are creating pressure, or adrenaline, by attempting to place four of the five shots inside a 10- foot radius.
+When you are standing over a series of five golf shots in the 405- Training Drill self-coaching forum, you are creating pressure, or adrenaline, by attempting to place at least four-out-of-five shots inside a 10- foot radius.
 This is similar to the adrenaline created on the golf course.